-- 1. The amount of habitat referenced above must be distributed to provide: - areas of suitable foraging and security habitat of the size and spatial distribution identified in the species account for Grizzly Bear in the Accounts and Measures for Managing Identified Wildlife (Identified Wildlife Management Strategy Version 2004). - 2.
-The areas described above are located within the biogeoclimatic units and preferred elevations identified in the species account for Grizzly Bear in the Accounts and
+- 1. The amount of habitat referenced above must be distributed to provide: - areas of suitable habitat of the size, spatial distribution and connectivity identified in the species account for Grizzly Bear in the Accounts and Measures for Managing Identified Wildlife (Identified Wildlife Management Strategy Version 2004). - 2.
+The areas described above are located within the biogeoclimatic units and preferred elevations identified in the species account for Grizzly Bear in the Accounts and Measures for Managing Identified Wildlife in the Identified Wildlife Management Strategy Version 2004.